upscale-project/aqed-dac2020-results/AES_abstracted/README.md

 2. The pragmas for generating an axi interface were also removed.
 Since the standard C++ memcpy function is incompatible for synthesis without these m\_axi interface, instead a for loop updating arrays elementwise was done.

 ### References
-[Cong 17] Cong, J., et al., "Bandwidth Optimization Through On-Chip Memory Restructuring for HLS," Proc.
+<sup>1</sup> Cong, J., et al., "Bandwidth Optimization Through On-Chip Memory Restructuring for HLS," Proc.
 DAC, 2017